-Due to my recent tech splurge, I’m now the owner of a brand new Amazon Kindle, acquired just before Thanksgiving.
+I’m now the owner of a brand new Amazon Kindle, acquired just before Thanksgiving in a recent tech splurge.
 I’m quite happy with it.
 Reviews all over the net are fairly accurate.
 I like the weight, the screen’s readability, the size, the forward and backward buttons.
 I don’t like the five-way toggle button and the lack of lighting to read in the dark.
 I don’t care about not having a touch screen since I despise fingerprints and smudges in almost OCD proportions.
 I found a cute Vera Bradley bag that fits the Kindle perfectly.
 I’m happy.
 The drawbacks and the politics of DRM management and not actually “owning” the intellectual property found in books have been discussed extensively elsewhere; there’s no point in reiterating them here.
 What I would like to talk about, however, is the utterly tactile experience of the Kindle.

 Back in 1995, DN Rodowick wrote a brief and very smart essay in New Literary History entitled “Audiovisual Culture and Interdisciplinary Knowledge,” which discusses the way that new digital media impacts everday life.
 Now remember, 1995 is the birthday of Java and Windows 95.
 So in internet years (which is like dog years), this is a century ago.
 Rodowick calls our current cultural milieux “audiovisual culture” rather than postmodernism, which I think is an interesting move.
 His reason: